Deborah Miller

 Carer roles

-People who find themselves becoming carers, may experience a profound shift in identity and relationship, losing one way of being together and having another imposed.
-Whether through dementia, neurodegenerative conditions, or chronic or life-threatening illness, these experiences bring ongoing loss and a constantly changing reality.
+People who find themselves becoming carers, may experience a profound shift in identity and relationship.
+Whether through dementia, neurodegenerative conditions such as Parkinson's and Huntington's, or chronic or life-threatening illness, these experiences bring ongoing loss and a constantly changing reality.

 My approach